Art School Portfolio Five 1983-1997

 Toy Lies (1987)

 The reflective patchwork of the brilliant blue balloon is due to use of Rapid-Set painting medium.
 (See note below.)
-This is also the first occasion where I used Naples yellow oil pigment.
+This is also my first occasion where Naples yellow oil pigment was used.

 Still-lifes have always provided a way to jumpstart my imagination, but beginning here I am thinking about the function of negative space and how to use a unifying color to blend between background and foreground.